Taking your new puppy home is one of the best days of your life.

 Since your puppy will grow quickly, we recommend the harness.

-Small treats like these Zuke’s Minis are perfect for training since they’re low in calories and your puppy will love them.
+Small treats like these Zuke’s Minis are perfect for training since they’re low in calories, quick and easy to chew, and taste great (at least according to how much Oliver loves them).

 Food & Water Bowls